Associate Professor Sajjad Rizvi

 2. Qur'anic studies and textual hermeneutics.
 How do interpreters confront and envision the text?
 How does one make sense of the exegetical traditions in Islam?
 I am particularly interested in Sufi and Shi'i experiential and mystical exegeses and hermeneutics of the text.
 Here, I am continuing my association with the Quranic Studies Unit at the Institute of Ismaili Studies, London.

 3. Shi'i theology of all three branches.
 I have been interested for some time in the relationship between Mu'tazili thought and Shi'i theologies and am focused on three areas: first, the non-Mu'tazili Zaydi tradition exemplified by Sayyid Humaydan b.
 Yahya (fl.
 13th century); second, the development of Twelver traditions of philosophical theology focusing on the role of Nasir al-Din al-Tusi (d.
 1274) and al-'Allama al-Hilli (d.
 1325); and third, the development of Ismaili thought in the pre-Alamut period.

-I am happy to supervise research students in Islamic intellectual history, Qur'anic studies, Shi'i thought and aspects of contemporary Islamic thought.
+I am happy to supervise research students in Islamic intellectual history and the history of Islamic Philosophy, Qur'anic studies, Shi'i thought and aspects of contemporary Islamic thought.